Why don’t I see my school in the College Salary Report?

 Full-Time, Civilian Employees Only: Only graduates who are employed full-time, not on active military duty and paid with either an hourly wage or an annual salary are included.

-Inclusion Criteria for Schools: The primary criteria for inclusion in this report are that a school offers associate and/or bachelor's degrees, is located within the 50 United States, and has a substantial number of graduates who work for civilian employers in the U.S. To be considered for inclusion, we required (a) at least 30 respondents from each school and (b) at least five respondents from multiple experience cohorts: 0-5 years, 10-20, and over 20.
+Inclusion Criteria for Schools: The primary criteria for inclusion in this report are that a school offers associate and/or bachelor’s degrees, is located within the 50 United States and Puerto Rico, and has a substantial number of graduates who work for civilian employers in the U.S. To be considered for inclusion, we required (a) at least 25 respondents from each school and (b) at least five respondents from multiple experience cohorts: 0-5 years, 10-20, and over 20.

 Schools with few graduates for a degree level and schools that have recently begun offering a given degree level may not be included due to insufficient data.